-Lake Gogebic is Michigan’s largest inland lake located in the far western end of the Upper Peninsula of Michigan.
+Lake Gogebic is the largest inland lake in the Upper Peninsula of Michigan.
 The north half of the lake is in Ontonagon County, Bergland Township, and the Eastern Time zone.
 The south half of the lake is in Gogebic County, Marenisco Township, and the Central Time zone.
 In 13,380 acres of prime fishing water, there are walleye, smallmouth bass, northern pike, jumbo perch and some whitefish.

 Gogebic’s summer water sports, camping, sightseeing and hiking the surrounding timberland.
 Winter is a “world of its own” with an annual snowfall of nearly 300 inches.
 Lake Gogebic is situated within a vast snowmobile trail system extending throughout the Upper Peninsula.
 Cross country ski trails are abundant and five major downhill ski facilities are less than a hour’s drive.
 It is a great place to use snowshoes.